nikitacometa/web-ai-chat/docs/backend_plan.md

-# FOMO RUMBLE Backend Development Plan
+# AlgoFOMO Backend Development Plan

 ## Overview

-The backend for FOMO RUMBLE will be built using FastAPI, a modern, high-performance web framework for building APIs with Python.
-It will interact with Supabase for database operations, AlgoNode for Algorand blockchain integration, and Replicate for SDXL image generation.
+The backend for AlgoFOMO will be built using FastAPI (managed with Pipenv), a modern, high-performance web framework for building APIs with Python.
+It will interact with Supabase for database operations, AlgoNode for Algorand blockchain integration, and OpenAI API for image generation.

 ## Architecture